 What is the Open-ended Working Group on Ageing?

 The Open-ended Working Group on Ageing (OEWG) is a UN working group that meets in New York.
 It was established by a resolution at the 2010 General Assembly [here].
-Since the establishment of this working group, seven sessions have been held.
+Since the establishment of this working group, eight sessions have been held.
 Summaries of the outcomes of these sessions are available [here].